-- Have a "30-pack-year" history of smoking (A “pack-year” is the number of packs of cigarettes smoked daily, multiplied by the number of years smoking, such as a pack a day for 30 years or 2 packs a day for 15 years.)
+- Have a 30 or more pack-year history of smoking (A "pack-year" is the number of packs of cigarettes smoked daily, multiplied by the number of years smoking, such as a pack a day for 30 years or 2 packs a day for 15 years.)

-- Meet the above criteria and currently smoke or have quit within the last 15 years
+- Currently smoke or have quit within the last 15 years

 - Have no symptoms or history of lung cancer